 Most plant foods you can purchase at your local garden store contain optimal levels of nitrogen so that plants can flourish.
 When you give your plants the nutrients they need from the get-go, marijuana nitrogen deficiency can be avoided.
 Just try not to overfeed your plants, as this can also cause nitrogen problems.

-Strains For Beginners
+Best Cannabis Strains For PTSD

 During the flowering stage when buds begin to ripen, lower levels of nitrogen are necessary to ensure a healthy harvest.
 Peak flowering will only require 100 to 150 ppm of nitrogen every feeding.
 When cannabis plants begin to make the transition from the vegetative stage to their flowering stage, it’s time to switch the type of food you’re giving them by offering them a fertilizer with lower nitrogen levels.